derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 Each agent specializes in different areas.
 However, **the Wiki MD Agent is our primary agent** - it's designed to handle the majority of DCP documentation questions.
 For example, you can use the Wiki MD agent for general DCP questions, checkout processes, API references, and configuration guides.
 The other agents like GitOps are for specific scenarios.

-**Important:** For most questions, use the **Wiki MD Agent**.
-It's our primary agent and provides the best results.
-[Select Wiki MD Agent] This is what you should use by default."

-**Key Message:** "Wiki MD Agent is primary - use it by default for most questions"

 ---

 ### [3.
 Question & Answer Demonstrations] (8-9 minutes)